neuralmagic/deepsparse/README.md

 ### Hardware Support

-The DeepSparse Engine is validated to work on x86 Intel and AMD CPUs running Linux operating systems.
+With support for AVX2, AVX-512, and VNNI instruction sets, the DeepSparse Engine is validated to work on x86 Intel (Haswell generation and later) and AMD CPUs running Linux.
 Mac and Windows require running Linux in a Docker or virtual machine.

-It is highly recommended to run on a CPU with AVX-512 instructions available for optimal algorithms to be enabled.

 Here is a table detailing specific support for some algorithms over different microarchitectures: